FuelLabs/fuel-specs/src/vm/index.md

 A predicate that halts without returning Boolean `true` does not pass verification, making the entire transaction invalid.
 Note that predicate validity is monotonic with respect to time (i.e. if a predicate evaluates to `true` then it will always evaluate to `true` in the future).

+After execution, `predicate.gasUsed` is set to the amount of gas consumed during predicate verification.
+If the predicate halts without returning Boolean `true`, `predicate.gasUsed` is set to `0`. ???

 ## Script Execution

 If script bytecode is present, transaction validation requires execution.